oskariorg/oskari-docs/md/documentation/examples/FOSS4G2019_workshop.md

 - scripts/styles.js
 - scripts/index.js

-Note!
-If you have some webserver running on your laptop you can just as easily use your favorite editor for creating this.
-Just run the code on your computer if you have an environment to serve static files for a browser (files opened without a server might not work properly).
+Note that if you have some webserver running on your laptop you can just as easily use your favorite editor for creating this.
+Just run the code on your computer.

 ## Adding the map